nwg-piotr/nwg-iso/README.md

 [![Download nwg-iso](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/nwg-iso)

+The nwg-iso project provides two ISO images built with [archiso](https://wiki.archlinux.org/title/Archiso), with additions to ensure a simple way to install [Arch Linux](https://archlinux.org), [sway](https://swaywm.org/) & [Hyprland](https://hyprland.org/) Wayland compositors, and the [nwg-shell](https://nwg-piotr.github.io/nwg-shell) toolbox.

+## nwg-mini

-This is an Arch Linux ISO built with [archiso](https://wiki.archlinux.org/title/Archiso), with additions to provide a simple way to install nwg-shell, together with sway and Hyprland Wayland compositors.
-The live environment (CLI) comes with the `installer` command, which is a simplified version of the interactive installation with the [archinstall](https://python-archinstall.readthedocs.io/en/latest/installing/guided.html#description-individual-steps) script.
+The live environment (CLI) comes with the installer command, which is a simplified version of the interactive installation with the archinstall script.
 Some must have stuff has already been pre-selected.
 The iso also provides a script to install the shell itself - from the user account.
-Some packages (installer, AUR helper, customized sddm theme and `python-dasbus`) have been provided in a local repository.
+Some packages (installer, AUR helper, customized sddm theme, python-dasbus and wlr-randr) have been enclosed in a local repository.
 Besides, we only use Arch and AUR repositories.
+See the web site for more info.

+## nwg-live

+This ISO comes with live Hyprland/sway environment, so that you can test compositors and the shell before installation.
+The installer is still the same, but will run inside the terminal emulator.
+Please find the "Installer" item in the top panel menu.

 ## Installation